-Neo-colonial powers rely on African elites, situated between former colonial powers and African citizens, to exercise and legitimate neo-colonial control.
-The parties share the ‘fruits’ of neo-capitalist exploitation and the local elites’ political tenure is protected as long as they cooperate (Agbohou, 2012).
+African elites, situated between former colonial powers and African citizens, help exercise and legitimate neo-colonial control.
+They share its ‘fruits’ and their political tenure is protected as long as they cooperate (Agbohou, 2012).
 Nubukpo et al. (2016) call this voluntary servitude.
 A consequence is, “Heads of State to whom, in return of the submission [to neo-colonial enterprises], it is said ‘help yourselves with the public purse, make no difference between public and private money.”
 (Verschave, 2004: 13).
-Some illicitly built fortunes equal to the external debt of their countries.
+Some illicitly built fortunes equalling the external debt of their countries.
 Consequently, although most of Africa has modern institutions delineating private and public spheres, in practice this distinction is often blurred.
 Bureaucracy may not be employed for the professed aim of modernization but to sustain benefits for the powerful, often bureaucrats and politicians (Dasandi, 2014).
-Real changes fail to occur, and the institutions become façades (Le Vine, 1980).
-Thus, accounting reforms can have unanticipated consequences.
-For example, auditing was used in Benin to weaken civil society demands to reduce corruption and improve accountability for public spending (Wynne, 2011).
+Changes fail to occur, and the institutions become façades (Le Vine, 1980).

 Development theorists term this ‘neo-patrimonialism’ (Cammack, 2007; Médard, 1983).
 Here formal rules define authority and responsibilities, and provide legitimacy for government organisations, but within them patronage, clientelism, corruption and nepotism abound (Lemarchand and Legg, 1972).
 Local leaders, the ‘big men’, may formally adopt government accounting systems, including good governance precepts of accountability and control of corruption, to gain external and popular legitimacy but ignore or circumvent them in practice (Médard, 1976) without fear of retribution (Verschave, 2000, 2004).
 This causes systems to decouple from their intended use, with inconsistences and anomalies hidden behind the formal structure (Adhikari and Mellemvik, 2011).
-Thus, a new accounting system may be adopted but practices remain largely unaffected (Lassou, 2017).
-Civil servants can be accomplices, though others bravely resist political pressure and largesse (Lassou and Hopper, 2016).
+Civil servants can be accomplices, though many bravely resist political pressure and largesse (Lassou and Hopper, 2016).
 If local leaders and neo-colonialists collaborate thus, accounting reforms fail and/or have unexpected consequences (Adhikari and Mellemvik, 2011).
-For example, Verschave (1998) found local politicians hired eminent international law experts to formulate legal provisions making some international laws inapplicable.
+For example, auditing was used in Benin to weaken civil society demands to reduce corruption and improve accountability for public spending (Wynne, 2011).

 Research methods

 The lead author collected data during 2011, 2012, 2014 and 2015.
-In Benin the focus was on government financial reporting of the Treasury Accounting Department (TAD), internal control institutions, i.e., the Inspection Générale du Ministère (IGM), the Inspection Générale des Finances, and the Inspection Générale d’Etat (IGE); external control institutions, i.e., the Chambre des Comptes and the Commission des Finances et des Echanges de l’Assemblée; and their legal framework.
+In Benin the focus was on government financial reporting by the Treasury Accounting Department (TAD), internal control institutions, i.e., the Inspection Générale du Ministère (IGM), the Inspection Générale des Finances, and the Inspection Générale d’Etat (IGE); external control institutions, i.e., the Chambre des Comptes and the Commission des Finances et des Echanges de l’Assemblée; and their legal framework.
 In Ghana, the focus was on government financial reporting in the Controller and Accountant-General Department (CAGD); the Internal Audit Agency (IAA); the Audit Service (Office of the Auditor-General); the Parliamentary Accounts Committee (PAC); and their legal framework.
 Formal letters prior to initial fieldwork requesting research access went to the CAGD, the Audit Service, and the WB in Ghana, and the TAD, Chamber of Accounts and the WB in Benin.
-Enquiries during field visits provided further contacts (including former officials) and institutions, not initially considered.
+Enquiries during field visits provided further contacts (including former officials) and institutions not initially considered as significant.